 Students are not required to attend placement over Christmas or New Year.
 However, if your practice placement falls during Bank Holiday periods such as Good Friday, Easter Monday, May and August Bank Holidays, you should expect to be rostered for shifts on these days as normal.
 Hours worked on these days are counted as normal placement hours not enhanced or extra hours.
-Children's nursing students - if you are placed in a school or with a school nurse over a bank holiday or half term period, please discuss how to manage this with your practice module leader.
+If your placement is shut on a bank holiday (e.g. outpatients) then you will be expected to either make up the time through directed work that your mentor will sign-off as evidence of achieving the practice hours or you will work with practitioners in an associated service or placement which will be arranged and approved by your mentor.

-Basic Life Support
+Basic Life Support/Intermediate Life Support

 All students undertake basic life support (BLS) training each year.
 Each year, students need to complete the adult BLS MCQs online before you attend the session and bring the result print out with you with a pass mark of 75%.
-In addition, first year students must also complete and bring the Paediatric BLS MCQ with a pass mark of 75%.
-Children's nursing students are required to complete both adult basic life support (BLS) and paediatric life support (PLS) each year with a pass mark of 75%.
+In addition, first year students must also complete and bring the Pediatric BLS MCQ with a pass mark of 75%.